 Chicago has a number of rooftop bars that offer beautiful views of the city, but one of my favorites is Cindy’s Rooftop at Chicago Athletic Association (CAA).
 CAA is located right off of Michigan Avenue and close to Lake Michigan.
 From the rooftop, you can glimpse beautiful views of the cityscapes and the lake, and there is even a fireplace on the roof to keep guests warm while they enjoy the beautiful Chicago skyline.
 If you’re looking for a place to do some work while enjoying a cocktail, check out the dining area on the first floor of CAA, where an old school library meets a bar.

-Chicago public transportation will get you everywhere you need to be, so there’s no need for a car.
+Chicago public transportation will get you everywhere you need to be, so there’s no need to rent a car.
 The downtown area is very walkable, and if you want to check out other areas of the city, you can hop on a train, bus, bike share, or Uber.

 To use the train or bus, you’ll need to purchase a Ventra card, which you can use to access the trains and busses and continue to load money onto throughout your stay.
 A ride on the train costs $2.25 (rides from O’Hare Airport cost $5.00), a ride on the bus costs $2.00, and transfers (up to two additional rides within a two hour period) cost only $0.25.

-If you are only staying in Chicago for a short time and want to try and see everything in one day, it may be worthwhile for you to purchase a 1-day pass at $10 or a 3-day pass at $20.
-You’ll get your best value if you stay for a week or longer and purchase the 7-day pass at $28.
+If you are only staying in Chicago for a short time and want to try and see everything in one day, it may be worthwhile for you to purchase a 1-day pass for $10 or a 3-day pass for $20.
+You’ll get your best value if you stay for a week or longer and purchase the 7-day pass for $28.

 Another convenient way to get around the city is by Uber or Lyft.
 There are several options for Uber and Lyft rides in Chicago.
 The cheapest option is Uber pool or Lyft shared, which means your driver may pick up additional riders on the way to your destination.
 Although this option might take you longer to reach your destination, it can be significantly cheaper than the other options.

-Since I’ve lived in the city all eight years I’ve been here, I haven’t had the need to stay in hotels.
+It’s always hard for locals to give hotel recommendations, since I’ve never had the need to stay in one (except that one time my power went out for days in the middle of winter and I had to temporarily move into a hotel but that’s a story for another day).
 However, I have recommended hotels to friends and family, and these are a few Chicago hotels that have come back with good reviews.

 Budget: Freehand Hostel